 • insurances for the film and volunteer cast and crew

 • a colour grade and sound mix provided by a post-production studio

 • a gala launch of the films

-Bremner and Foster are participating as part of a Youth Arts Project, assisted through Arts Tasmania and Screen Tasmania by the Minister for the Arts.
-State Growth have also supported NERVE by contributing funds to employ nationally recognized script editors and mentor producers for Little Beauty and Karen.
+Bremner and Foster participated as part of a Youth Arts Project, assisted through Arts Tasmania and Screen Tasmania by the Minister for the Arts.
+State Growth have also supported NERVE by contributing funds to employ nationally recognized script editors and mentor producers for Little Beauty, Karen, Shake & Dance, RED and Clockumentary.